Bankhead Ghost Town

 Drive to Bankhead Ghost Town, Banff

-It’s a 90-minute drive from Calgary to the Bankhead Ghost Town, or just a 15 minute drive from Banff to Bankhead.
+It’s a 90-minute drive from Calgary to the Bankhead ghost town, or just a 15-minute drive from the Town of Banff to Bankhead.
+The Bankhead Ghost Town is on a section of road called the Minnewanka Loop, which is one of the top scenic drives in Banff.

-Take the Bus to the Bankhead Ghost Town
+Take the Roam Bus to the Bankhead Ghost Town

-You can’t take a bus directly from the Banff townsite to the Bankhead ghost town, but you can get close.
-The Roam Route #6 bus runs from the Banff townsite to nearby Cascade Ponds.
+You can’t take a public transit bus directly from the Banff townsite to the Bankhead ghost town, but you can get pretty close.
+The Roam Route #6 bus runs seasonally from the Banff townsite to nearby Cascade Ponds.

-From the Cascade Ponds, it’s a 3km walk along the Minnewanka Loop road, or a more enjoyable easy 2.6km hike through the trees.
-The hiking trailhead is a little hard to find, but it’s just north of the northern-most shelter at the Cascade Ponds picnic area – watch for a Park Canada hiking trail sign in the trees.
+From the Cascade Ponds, it’s a 3 km (2 mile) walk along the Minnewanka Loop road, or a more enjoyable easy 2.6 km hike through the trees.
+The trailhead for the Cascade Ponds-Bankhead Trail is a little hard to find, but it’s just north of the northern-most shelter at the Cascade Ponds picnic area.
+Look for a Parks Canada hiking trail sign in the trees.

 Learn more about taking the Roam bus to the Minnewanka Loop in Getting Around Banff Without a Car.